faceit/protoc-gen-backstage/README.md

 ### Owner Field

-The `spec.owner`  field in backstage is required so we have provided a service option extension to be used in your proto definitions
+The `spec.owner`  field in backstage is required, so we have provided a service option extension to be used in your proto definitions

+### System Field

+The `system` field in backstage is optional but is provided by this package so that it can populated from a proto service